-The Note is a valid and legally binding obligation of the Borough, and the Borough has pledged its full faith and credit for the payment of the principal of and interest on the Note.
-The Borough is required by law to levy ad valorem taxes upon all the taxable property within the Borough for the payment of the principal of and interest on the Note without limitation as to rate or amount.
+The Bonds are valid and legally binding obligations of the Borough, and the Borough has pledged its full faith and credit for the payment of the principal of and interest on the Bonds.
+The Borough is required by law to levy ad valorem taxes upon all the taxable property within the Borough for the payment of the principal of and interest due on the Bonds without limitation as to rate or amount.

-AUTHORIZATION AND PURPOSE OF NOTE
+AUTHORIZATION AND PURPOSE OF BONDS